-By earning affirmation or an inquiry you’ll get response plus details about the prospect.
+By earning affirmation or an inquiry you earn response plus details about the prospect.
+Insights.

 You’ll discover when they prospect will be ready for an appointment.
 Or you might uncover who is on the decision-making team, or what stage of decision-making they’re in.

 You’ll get all of this if you’re brief, blunt and basic.
 Be quick, get to the point.
 Provoke a discussion that may lead to a meeting… if it’s best.

 The goal of email prospecting—whether it’s using LinkedIn InMail or standard email—is not to get a meeting.